joedicastro/python-recipes/README.markdown

  Report by email changes in the packages installed on a arch linux based system and writes an update list of all of them in a file.

+* **remove_duplicates.py**:

+ Delete duplicate files in a directory, the type of files to delete can be filtered by extension.
+It not tries to find out which file of each set of duplicates is the original, it simple assumes that the oldest one is the one to be preserved.

 * **rsync_backup.py**:

  A script to make a backup via Rsync.
 Intended to be used periodically in a cron